mitsuki31/jmatrix/README.md

 - [Transposition][transpose-matrix]
 - *(additional matrix operations will be added in the future)*

-In addition to the fundamental matrix operations, **JMatrix** also includes matrix type checkers, allowing students to identify certain characteristics of matrices:
+In addition to the fundamental matrix operations, **JMatrix** also includes matrix type checkers, allowing students or users to identify certain characteristics of matrices:

 - `isDiagonal`        - Check whether the matrix is diagonal.
 - `isSquare`          - Check whether the matrix is square.